QuTech-Delft/qtt/INSTALL.md

 ### Manual installation:

+To update packages on an old installation, or to do manual installation of the packages one can use the following commands:

 ```
 > conda install numpy scipy pyqtgraph dulwich sympy spyder nose pandas pytables scikit-learn scikit-image rope jupyter matplotlib h5py pywin32
 > cd [QTTDIR]